akeed669/userManagementCrudProject/README.md

+# Check the README file in the node server project (regarding environment file config)

 # Run the below commands to initialize the local configuration file and to fetch all the data from the linked projects

     git submodule init